reframejs/reframe/readme.md

    <br/>
    Apps that mix both: Modern interactive pages <sup><sub>:sparkles:</sub></sup> as well as good ol' 1998 non-interative pages <sup><sub>:floppy_disk:</sub></sup>.

-The cherry on the cake is that choosing the type of your app is only a matter of setting the page config options `htmlStatic` and `domStatic`.
+The cherry on the cake is that choosing the type of your app is simply a matter of setting the page config options `htmlStatic` and `domStatic`.
-So you can start writing your prototype and only at a later point decide the type of your app.
+This means that you can start writing your prototype and decide only at a later point what type of app is right for you.

+> Reframe is the only framework that supports every type of web apps.

 <br/>
 <br/>